luispintoaimms/aimms-santa2022/README.md

    1. I add a tracking paramters so I do not need to visit a point that has been already visited
    2. I created exploration regions, so that the algorithm explores points in a smaller region first
 2. After running the MainExecution, a submission.csv file is created in the data folder.
+3. I will seek to add a User Interface as well.

 ## Initial results